gavinhoward/bc/README.md

 `-march=native` is not recommended because of the possibility of illegal instructions.

+#### Stripping Binaries

+By default, non-debug binaries are stripped, but stripping can be disabled with the `-T` option to `configure.sh`.

 #### Using This `bc` as an Alternative

 If this `bc` is packaged as an alternative to an already existing `bc` package,